ebenitez12/smoe79.github.io/Resume.md

 ##Experience

 Web Hosting Provider, Code Priority, December 2010 to August 2013
-	- Negotiated sales of hosting packages and website creation with small businesses.
+	* Negotiated sales of hosting packages and website creation with small businesses.
-	- Assisted with server hosting and maintenance.
+	* Assisted with server hosting and maintenance.
-	-Worked on Wordpress theme customization and troubleshooting.
+	* Worked on Wordpress theme customization and troubleshooting.

 Shift Manager, Regal Entertainment Group, Dacula, GA, July 2008 to December 2013
-	- Key holder and sole manager during various shifts.
+	* Key holder and sole manager during various shifts.
-	- Led and trained all levels of personnel.
+	* Led and trained all levels of personnel.
-	- Developed and implemented various sales initiatives and strategies.
+	* Developed and implemented various sales initiatives and strategies.
-	- Negotiated relationships and services with various local businesses.
+	* Negotiated relationships and services with various local businesses.

 ##Skills

-	- Experience developing programs with C#, C++, Java, JavaScript.
+	* Experience developing programs with C#, C++, Java, JavaScript.
-	- Experience with project scope, Gantt charts, and development pipelines.
+	* Experience with project scope, Gantt charts, and development pipelines.
-	- Competent in the writing of change logs and technical user manuals.
+	* Competent in the writing of change logs and technical user manuals.
-	- Skilled in creating technical documents with the Microsoft Office Suite.
+	* Skilled in creating technical documents with the Microsoft Office Suite.
-	- Fluently spoken in Spanish.
+	* Fluently spoken in Spanish.

 ##Interests

-	-  Interest in business and corporate strategies.
+	*  Interest in business and corporate strategies.
-	-  Interest in automated manufacturing processes. (i.e. "How it's Made")
+	*  Interest in automated manufacturing processes. (i.e. "How it's Made")
-	-  Interest in military and religious history.
+	*  Interest in military and religious history.

 ### GGC Software Development Team